Big Train: Reception

 Despite running for two series, Big Train attracted only a limited audience.
 Even so, the series was well received by critics, with the first series voted "Best 'Broken Comedy' Show" at the prestigious British Comedy Awards in 1999.
 The Independent called the show "divine".
 Reviewing the DVD, The Guardian wrote: "Like most sketch shows, Big Train is not without its misses, but as a breeding ground for comedy talent and a forefather to such modern-day hits as Little Britain and That Mitchell and Webb Look, it remains a gem, boasting some of the finest performances Pegg, Davis and the rest have ever delivered", whilst another author of the same publication called it "one of the most original and most consistently funny sketch shows in years".

 Home media

-The Complete Series 1 and 2 has been released in the US and the UK.
+'The Complete Series 1 and 2' DVD has been released in the US and the UK.

-From March 2021, both series became available on Britbox.
+From March 2021, both series became available on BritBox.